-When asked what concerned Emma about the health and safety of those in rural industries, Emma reflected on her time as a jillaroo on a remote cattle station in Western Australia’s Kimberley region.
+When asked what concerned Emma about the health and safety of those in rural industries and communities, Emma reflected on her time as a jillaroo on a remote cattle station in Western Australia’s Kimberley region.
 “Working at heights is often approached as a ‘she’ll be right’ situation”, she said.
 Emma heeds the advice to always ensure ladders are properly reinforced, to ‘stick to your guns’ and to call someone out upon taking an unnecessary risk.

 How would you describe yourself in three words?

 What's one achievement you are most proud of?

 Being with family, being around animals (riding horses, working cattle and sheep, dogs etc), feeling grounded through being involved in rural Australia and sharing ideas with fellow passionate people.

 What do you love the most about being a rural woman?